escwxyz/remark-obsidian-callout/README.md

 This is a [remark](https://github.com/remarkjs/remark) plugin that parses [Obsidian's callout](https://help.obsidian.md/Editing+and+formatting/Callouts) syntax, and adds custom data attributes and classes to the HTML elements for further customizations.

-## Why

-Because I am currently building my digital garden using [Astro](https://astro.build/) and Obsidian.
-Despite the great support for the Markdown that Astro brings, we still need some work to customize the rendered output.

 ## How to use

 ### Installation